 We tired ourselves out playing and even had vintage episodes of Thomas running on the projector.
 It was wonderful.
 Afterwards we had pizza.
 I meant to even decorate the pizza but I forgot.

-It’s definitely that sort of activity (though I don’t think he likes to be reminded of this).
-I can’t help thinking of that aspect, though.
-And I am really one hundred percent in heaven, it’s this thing that is “just for us”, and there was a moment when we were there sitting surrounded by trains, cross-legged, watching an episode of Thomas in that enormous projector screen, I felt so small and happy, and reminded yet again, that I really married my best friend.
+I love playing with trains with Christopher.
+It’s very much a “kiddy” sort of activity (though I don’t think he likes to be reminded of this) and the only one in which both of us lose ourselves completely.
+I am really one hundred percent in heaven, it’s this thing that is “just for us”, and there was a moment when we were there sitting surrounded by trains, cross-legged, watching an episode of Thomas in that enormous projector screen, I felt so small and happy, and reminded yet again, that I really married my best friend.
 I can’t believe I married someone who would do this with me and enjoy it unironically.
 To this day I am baffled by my good fortune.

 This is unrelated, but Kotoko has been climbing higher and higher on the condo, which considering her arthritis, is quite an unusual sight.
 Here I got some photos of her and Tomoyo, whose ear happens to be flipped wrong.
 That’s always funny.